Three-coloring triangle-free graphs on surfaces III. Graphs of girth five: Graphs on surfaces

 Suppose first that $c$ is not separating.
-Note that $H_1$ has at most two more rings (of length $1$) than $H$ and $g(\Sigma_1)\in \{g-1,g-2\}$ (depending on whether $c$ is one-sided or not), and that $H_1$ has at least two rings.
+Note that $H_1$ has one or two more rings (of length $1$) than $H$ and $g(\Sigma_1)\in \{g-1,g-2\}$ (depending on whether $c$ is one-sided or not), and that $H_1$ has at least two rings.
 If $H_1$ has only one more ring than $H$, then

 Let us now consider the case that $H_1$ has two more rings than $H$ (i.e., that $v$ is an internal vertex).
-If $g(\Sigma_1)=0$ and $|\RR_1|=2$, then note that both rings of $H_1$ are vertex rings.
+If $g(\Sigma_1)=0$ and $|\RR_1|=2$, then note that both rings of $H_1$ are vertex-like rings.
 Lemma~\ref{lemma-critshort} implies that $H_1$ has only one edge; but the corresponding edge in $H$ would form a loop, which is a contradiction.
-Consequently, we have $g(\Sigma_1)>1$ or $|\RR_1|\ge 3$, and
+Consequently, we have $g(\Sigma_1)\ge 1$ or $|\RR_1|\ge 3$, and